Cloudlynx/docs/creatingkeypairs.rst

 ----------------------------------------

 .. note::
-      The private key has been generated in the browser and there is no copy of the private key in the cloud nor is there a recovery option.
+      The private key is generated in the browser and there is no copy of the private key in the cloud nor is there a recovery option.
 The only existing copy is the one you have saved (the .pem file).
 Treat it like any other private key you may have and make sure not to lose it.

 1. Select the **Access & Security** tab under the Manage Compute section in the sidebar.
 2. Click on the **Keypairs** tab.
 All available keypairs for that project are listed.
 The list is empty by default until somebody creates or imports a keypair.
 3. Click on the **Create Keypair** button.
-4. Specify a name for the key.
-For example “Mills_Evan_Keypair”
+4. Specify a name for the key, for example “Mills_Evan_Keypair”.
 5. Click on the **Create Keypair** button in the dialogue window.
 6. The private key is available for download (the web browser may prompt you with download options).
-Cloudlynx will only store the public key in the project.
+Cloudlynx will only store the public key.
 7. The keypair now appears on the list of available keypairs under **Access & Security > Keypairs**.

 .. image:: _static/gettingstarted/fig6.png